CHIEF of the NAME

 -House of Carruthers of Mouswald-

-- Thomas Carruthers, 1st of Mouswald, who was succeeded by his brother;
+- Thomas Carruthers of Mouswald who was succeeded by his brother;

-- Archibald Carruthers 7th of Mouswald and 2nd Baron, who died in 1484 and was succeeded by his eldest son;
+- Archibald Carruthers 7th of Mouswald and 2nd Baron, he died in 1484 and was succeeded by his eldest son;

-- Sir Simon Carruthers, 8th of Mouswald and 3rd Baron, who died in 1504 and was succeeded by his eldest son;
+- Sir Simon Carruthers 8th of Mouswald and 3rd Baron, died in 1504 and was succeeded by his eldest son;

-- Simon Carruthers, 9th of Mouswald and 4th Baron, who died in April 1531 and was succeeded by his eldest son;
+- Simon Carruthers 9th of Mouswald and 4th Baron, died in April 1531 and was succeeded by his eldest son;

 -House of Carruthers of Holmains-

-- John Carruthers, 5th of Holmains and 1st Baron, who died 19th August 1580, and was succeeded by his second son;
+- John Carruthers 5th of Holmains and 1st Baron, died 19th August 1580 and was succeeded by his second son;

-- George Carruthers, 6th of Holmains and 2nd Baron, who died circa 1592, and was succeeded by his eldest son;
+- George Carruthers 6th of Holmains and 2nd Baron, he died circa 1592 and was succeeded by his eldest son;

-- John Carruthers, 7th of Holmains and 3rd Baron, who died in 1616, and was succeeded by his eldest son;
+- John Carruthers 7th of Holmains and 3rd Baron, he died in 1616 and was succeeded by his eldest son;

-- John Carruthers, 9th of Holmains and 5th Baron, who died September 1694, and was succeeded by his second son;
+- John Carruthers 9th of Holmains and 5th Baron, he died September 1694 and was succeeded by his second son;

-- George Carruthers, 10th of Holmains and 6th Baron, who died 28th May 1727, and was succeeded by his eldest son;
+- George Carruthers 10th of Holmains and 6th Baron, he died 28th May 1727 and was succeeded by his eldest son;

-- John Carruthers, 12th of Holmains and 8th Baron, who died 20th October 1809, and was succeeded by his eldest daughter;
+- John Carruthers 12th of Holmains and 8th Baron, he died 20th October 1809 and was succeeded by his eldest daughter;

-- Christian Carruthers (Mrs John Erskine, younger of Alva), who died 20th October 1859, and was succeeded by her nephew;
+- Christian Carruthers (Mrs John Erskine, younger of Alva), s he died 20th October 1859 and was succeeded by her nephew;

-- John Peter Carruthers-Wade, who died 1st March 1873, and was succeeded by his first cousin (once removed);
+- John Peter Carruthers-Wade, he died 1st March 1873 and was succeeded by his first cousin (once removed);

-- Alexander Douglas Mitchell-Carruthers, who died 23rd May 1962, and was succeeded by his nephew;
+- Alexander Douglas Mitchell-Carruthers, he died 23rd May 1962 and was succeeded by his nephew;